Marburg virus disease

 Many patients develop severe haemorrhagic manifestations between 5 and 7 days, and fatal cases usually have some form of bleeding, often from multiple areas.
 Fresh blood in vomitus and faeces is often accompanied by bleeding from the nose, gums, and vagina.
 Spontaneous bleeding at venepuncture sites (where intravenous access is obtained to give fluids or obtain blood samples) can be particularly troublesome.
-During the severe phase of illness, patients have sustained high fever.
+During the severe phase of illness, patients have sustained high fevers.
 Involvement of the central nervous system can result in confusion, irritability, and aggression.
-Orchitis has been reported occasionally in the late phase of disease (15 days).
+Orchitis (inflammation of one or both testicles) has been reported occasionally in the late phase of disease (15 days).

 In fatal cases, death occurs most often between 8 and 9 days after symptom onset, usually preceded by severe blood loss and shock.

-- reverse-transcriptase polymerase chain reaction (RT-PCR) assay; and
+- reverse transcriptase polymerase chain reaction (RT-PCR) assay

 - virus isolation by cell culture.